RicoSchueppel/spring_boot_angular_app_demo/readme.md

 > brew install maven

-on mac .. and maybe java itself ;)
+on mac .. and maybe you need to install java itself ;)

-## 1. Create basis structure of a maven project:
+## 1. Create basic structure of a maven project:

 Either use an **archetype** to generate basic folder structure and entrypoints
 - http://maven.apache.org/archetype/maven-archetype-plugin/generate-mojo.html